HJLebbink/asm-dude/README.md

 collapse or hide one or more regions so that you can focus on the part of the file that you are currently working on.

+### Signature Help
+Signature Help (also known as Parameter Info) displays the signature of a method in a tooltip when a user types the parameter list start character (eg in c++ an opening parenthesis).
+As a parameter and parameter separator (typically a comma) are typed, the tooltip is updated to show the next parameter in bold.

+TODO picture

 #### Label Analysis
 Quick info tooltips for labels allow you to see where labels are defined.
 If labels are not defined, red error squiggles appear and an corresponding entry in the error list is added.